-In the eyes of the law if the product did not produce the level of safety you would have expected then it may be considered defective and you may be able to be compensated for the injuries or losses that follow.
+In the eyes of the law, if the product did not produce the level of safety you would have expected then it may be considered defective and you may be able to be compensated by the manufacturer for the injuries or losses that follow.

-The Hugh James harmful products team has many years experience of successfully winning harmful product claims.
+Our team has many years' experience of bringing successful harmful product claims.

-Our expert advice has helped us to be ranked first as a representative of Claimants in such cases by Chambers and Partners, the Independent Guide to Law Firms.
+Our expert advice has helped us to be ranked first as a representative of claimants in these types of cases by Chambers and Partners and the Legal 500, the independent guides to Law firms.

 Compensation has been recovered for many victims of harmful products such as ordinary household products as well as medical and pharmaceutical devices.

 Most recently the firm:

 - is pursuing further claims of defective intraocular lenses manufactured by Oculentis and supplied by Optical Express or by private hospitals;

 - represents victims of vaginal mesh implants against the manufacturers and the health authorities responsible for implanting the mesh;

 - is investigating injuries caused by NutriBullet blenders, retractable dog leads and other consumer products;

 - is investigating a defective knee implant;